Stabilia (automobile)

-Automobiles Stabilia was an automobile manufacturer based on the north side of Paris between 1906 and 1930.
-Although the name of the company changed a couple of times, the cars were branded with the Stabilia name throughout this period.
-The company specialised in lowered cars featuring a special patented type of suspension.
+Automobiles Stabilia was an automobile manufacturer based on Neuilly-sur-Seine, Paris between 1907 and 1930.
+Although the name of the company changed, the cars were still branded as Stabilia.
+The company specialised in lower “underslung” cars featuring a special patented type of suspension.

-History of the business
+History

-An automobile constructor named Vrard who had previously worked both for Léon Bollée and for De Dion-Bouton prepared his own prototype and presented it at the Paris Motor Show in 1904.
-However, it was not till 1907 that Vrardy founded his own auto-making business under the name Automobiles Stabilia and located at Neuilly-sur-Seine.
-In 1911 the company mutated into Giraldy et Vrard, although the cars continued to carry the Stabilia name.
-Automobile manufacture now took place both at Neuilly-sur-Seine and at premises in nearby Asnières-sur-Seine.
-The company name changed again, to Vrard et Cie, in 1920, but the cars continued to be presented under the name Stabilia.
-During the 1920s, by now with just the single production site at Asnières the volumes produced declined, and production ended altogether in 1930.
+Édouard Vrard, who had previously worked for Léon Bollée and De Dion-Bouton, prepared a prototype to be presented at the Paris Motor Show in 1904.
+However, it wasn’t until 1907 that Vrard founded his own automotive company, under the name Automobiles Stabilia, located at Neuilly-sur-Seine.
+Later, in 1911, the company was renamed to Giraldy et Vrard, though the cars were still badged as Stabilia.
+The manufacturing expanded to also take place in Asnières-sur-Seiner, and once again, in 1920, was renamed to Vrard et Cie. later, during the 1920s with only the production site in Asnières-sur-Seiner, production started declining, until it ended altogether in 1930.